 Industry Outlook

 Job opportunities are on the rise for auto body repair technicians with formal training and updated skills.
-From now through 2031, the U.S. Bureau of Labor Statistics expects employment for auto body repair technicians to increase 3%, which is steady growth.
-It is a promising career for anyone who is mechanically inclined, enjoys working with their hands, and is a problem solver.
+Between now and 2032, the U.S. Bureau of Labor Statistics expects employment for auto body repair technicians to increase slightly by 2 percent.
+This translates to an added 67,700 job openings for auto mechanics each year over the next decade.

-According to The Bureau of Labor Statistics, the average annual salary for auto body repair techs in 2022 was $53,220, with the top 10 percent making closer to $78,460.
-As with any job, the more experience you have, the more you could earn.
+According to The Bureau of Labor Statistics, the average annual pay for auto body repair technicians in 2023 was $51,940 with the top 10 percent making $77,630 or more.
+As with any job, the more experience you have, the more you can earn.

 School Will Get You Started